nicolenair/goodreads-recommendations-app/README.md

 */daily-update*
 - allows you to take a set of users (your dataset), and run principal component analysis, using the books that they have read as the input features, yielding a vectorized model of each user.
-- only for development, will not be available to clients in final version of the app. updates will be automated.
+- this route is only for development, will not be available to clients in final version of the app. updates will be automated.

 */compute-recommendations?loggedUserId=USER_ID*
 - based on the pca model you ran in daily-update, you can compute which user from your dataset is most similar to the queried user.
 Then, you can get book recommendations for the queried user from the most similar user in the dataset. in the future, the output book recommendations will be sampled from the top n similar users (based on past books read)